chinapedia/wikipedia.abstract.en/Page/Sushi.md

 Ingredients

-Making_Sushi.webmhd.webm Sushichef.jpg, Japan]] All sushi has a base of specially prepared rice, complemented with other ingredients.
+, Japan]] All sushi has a base of specially prepared rice, complemented with other ingredients.

 Sushi-meshi